 Getting the mount on Wilton Park had been a matter of luck for jockey Hilton Cope, who gave the colt a brilliant ride.
 Cope had won the Canterbury Guineas on Broker’s Tip and hoped to retain that mount in the Derby but George Moore exercised his option to unseat him.
 Given Cope’s availability and the need for a strong rider for the occasionally wayward Wilton Park, Morrie Anderson didn’t hesitate to make the booking.
 It was only the 25-year-old jockey’s third mount in the classic, and he would ride in the race just twice more before increasing weight forced him to seek an extension to his career in Europe.
 An impressive young man, he had spent his apprenticeship first in the Kensington, and later the Rosehill, stables of Vic Thompson.

 A champion show rider as a boy, Cope enjoyed outstanding success as a claiming apprentice and had finished dux of the A.J.C. apprentices’ school in 1960, the same year that as a 17-year-old he had stolen the A.J.C.
 Metropolitan Handicap with a dashing ride on the 16/1 outsider, Red Wind.
 Two days after finishing his apprenticeship in March 1964 Cope had the good fortune to win the A.J.C.
 Oaks on Jane Hero for his former master.
 However, his years in the senior ranks had proved none too easy after that – particularly given his weight difficulties which saw him largely restricted to heavyweight mounts.
 Nonetheless, Cope’s stint of European riding in 1973 resulted in him winning a race for H.M.
 The Queen at the now-defunct Baldoyle course in Ireland.
-Upon retiring from the saddle, the following year, Hilton Cope purchased Kelvinside Stud, a 546-hectare property situated near Aberdeen in the Hunter; he proceeded to develop it into a first-class agistment and breeding farm, which was eventually purchased by Darley in 2002.
+Upon retiring from the saddle, the following year, at the age of thirty-one, Hilton Cope purchased Kelvinside Stud, a 546-hectare property situated near Aberdeen in the Hunter, from Ted Swinson.
+The estate had once been part of the original Segenhoe holding, which had been developed by convict labour.
+The large, sprawling homestead was built in 1898.
+One of Cope’s closest mentors since his teenage years had been the studmaster Tom Flynn of the Oakleigh Stud, and Cope had usually spent his school holidays (and the ‘holidays’ that A.J.C. stewards subsequently imposed) there at Widden studying stud management.
+Thus the young man was ready for Kelvinside when he acquired it and he proceeded to develop the property into a first-class agistment and breeding farm, which was eventually purchased by Darley in 2002.

 The Derby result was a victory for the family of John William Clinton of Somerset Park, Narellan, but a victory tinged with sadness nonetheless, because the patriarch of the family and the man who had chosen Wilton Park as a yearling had passed away before the colt had ever made it to the racecourse.
 John Clinton had been a highly successful businessman, having made a fortune out of coal interests on extensive land holdings around the beautiful Burragorang Valley, some sixty miles south-west of Sydney.
 The Clinton family had opened the first mine in the Valley, named Camden Colliery, as far back as September 1930.
 It was a shaky start, but World War II gave a fillip to the industry and during the years 1939-1945 the Clintons’ Nattai-Bulli colliery lost no production at all in a total war effort, with their coal being carted by motor lorry to the Narellan railway siding.
 As the industry grew during the post-War period so, too, did the Clinton family fortune.